 What Kinds of Accidents Are Property Owners Responsible For?

-As a general rule, property owners owe a legal duty to maintain their premises in reasonably safe condition, or at least to warn of known dangers (for example, by posting a sign in front of a recent spill).
+As a general rule, property owners owe a legal duty to maintain their premises in a reasonably safe condition, or at least to warn of known dangers (for example, by posting a sign in front of a recent spill).
 When they fail to do so, they can be held financially liable for victims’ medical expenses, lost income, pain and suffering, and other losses.
 This applies to owners of both residential and commercial property, and can even apply with respect to government-owned buildings and lands.

 This is the law of “premises liability,” and it protects house guests, customers, clients, patrons, and others who are entitled to a reasonable expectation that they will not get hurt due to a property owner’s negligence.
 To further illustrate, the following is a list of 10 common types of premises-related accidents that will often justify claims for financial compensation: